julianchurchill/text-adventure/README.md

 - [FEATURE] Exits have consistent colours for direction hints - e.g. all North are green.
   - The exits are also ordered consistently.

+- [STORY] On examining the '8th' candlestick above the altar you realise it is different from the rest.
+You can use a rope with it to trigger trapdoor.
+Going below you are blocked by a ravenous wolf guarding a door, his collar and nameplate say 'Cuddles'.
+You must use an old leg bone from the graveyard to placate it.
+An exit is then accessible behind the wolf.
 - [STORY] At the town hall notice board there are multiple notices (act as reminders of what the player has left to do, small board, medium board, azure board, each with a clue to a different story line).
 The notices appear as the player completes other prerequisite tasks.
 There is also a hall of deeds in the town hall where there are notices that state what the player has done, e.g. rescued the shop keeper - it's an achievements record.
 - [STORY] On entering the grave yard there is a raging Ansible, when you examine it it moves to a different location.
 The description states "You feel compelled to follow it.".
 If you keep following/examining it it leads you to a particular grave where an encoded inscription is written on the headstone.
 Use the thing from the shopkeeper to read the inscription which directs you inside the church to the back of the altar and makes the candlesticks visible.
 - [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
 This triggers the entrance to the town hall to become visible.